rust-lang/wg-async/rfc-drafts/stream.md

 }
 ```

-We could also consider adding a try_next? function, allowing
+We could also consider adding a try_next? function (similar to the one in the [futures-rs](https://docs.rs/futures/0.3.5/futures/stream/trait.TryStreamExt.html#method.try_next) crate, allowing
 a user to write:

 ```rust
 while let Some(x) = s.try_next().await?
 ```

+Adding the `try_next` method is out of the scope of this RFC to keep us focused
+on adding the critical methods needed for async streams first, then adding in
+additional ones at a later date.

 One thing to note, if a user is using an older version of `futures-util`,
 they would experience ambiguity when trying to use the `next` method that